yamisskey-dev/yamisskey-ansible/README.md

 warp-cli tunnel host list
 ```

-### ai

-You need to manually prepare the configuration file `config.json` in ai repository to run. please see [this document](https://github.com/yamisskey-dev/yui?tab=readme-ov-file#docker%E3%81%A7%E5%8B%95%E3%81%8B%E3%81%99).

 ### provision

 Return to the yamisskey-provision directory and use the Makefile to provision the server: